Marriage Registration in India

 One copy of the notice is put up on the sub-registrar’s office board, and another is sent by registered post to both the partners.
 If either spouse is residing in another subregistrar’s area, a copy has to be sent to him for similar publication.
 If there is no objection, say, from divorced spouses, the marriage is registered one month from the date of publication of the notice.
 In case of objection, the marriage officer conducts an enquiry and the marriage is registered after the enquiry concludes.

-The expert lawyers team has vast experience in preparing and drafting the documents necessary for marriage registration in India and can also represent before the Concerned Authority for marriage registration hassle free.
+The lawyers team at Wazir Solicitors & Co has vast experience in preparing and drafting the documents necessary for marriage registration in India and can also represent before the Concerned Authority for marriage registration hassle free.